ucsb-cs148-s21/1pm-t3-course-recommender/team/sprint04/lec12.md

 Scribed Discussion:

-* We need to add one "high-level" test to our application during section tonight!!
+* We need to add one "high-level" test to our application before the end of the week.

-* We must fix our error in our current main directory, specifically fixing our node_modules conflicts
+* Everyone in the group must have been assigned a task on the kanban board that was moved into the done column by this Friday 5/14.

+* Add more smaller issues (or breakup large issues into smaller issues) to the Kanban board so that everyone can complete an issue by Friday.